‘We’re just too poor’: Record heat waves reveal plight of Americans without air conditioning

-DENVER (AP) — As Denver neared triple-digit temperatures, Ben Gallegos sat shirtless on his porch swatting flies off his legs and spritzing himself with a misting fan to try to get through the heat.
-Gallegos, like many in the nation’s poorest neighborhoods, doesn’t have air conditioning.
+DENVER (AP) — As Denver neared triple-digit temperatures, Ben Gallegos sat shirtless on his porch swatting flies off his legs and spritzing himself with a misting fan.
+Like many in the nation’s poorest neighborhoods, Gallegos tries to get through the heat without air conditioning.

 “Take me about 12 years to save up for something like that,” he said.
 “If it’s hard to breathe, I’ll get down to emergency.”